NUWCDIVNPT/stig-manager/docs/Admin_Guide.md

        * The **STIG Checklist panel** on the left lists every rule in the STIG, their evaluation status, and some other helpful info.
 Click a Rule to load that Rules information, and start a Review of it.
 The green highlighting indicates there is an automated check (SCAP) for that rule known to STIG Manager.
 It does NOT indicate that results for that rule have necessarily been imported.
        * The **Rule Content panel** in the center contains the selected Rule's info such as the Rule Title, Manual Checks, Fix info, and associated CCIs.
        * The **Review Resources panel** in the top right contains other Reviews you have performed for the selected Rule against other assets, a history of this Review's status, and any Feedback you have received about this Review from the Collection Owner.
 Reviews from "Other Assets" can be dragged and dropped onto the current assets Review.
        * The **Review panel** in the lower right is where you will actually log your Evaluation of the Rule.
-It contains two sections, the Evaluation section and the Recommendation section.
+It contaions two sections, the Evaluation section and the Recommendation section.
 The Recommendation section is only active if the Evaluation Result is "Open."

  [<img src="assets/images/EvaluationPanel.png" alt="drawing" width="600"/>](assets/images/EvaluationPanel.png ':ignore :target=_self')

   4. Select a few Rules and save some Evaluations of them.
-For now, set a few to "Open," and provide a Recommendation Action and Comment.
+For now, set a few to "Open," and provide a Reccomendation Action and Comment.
 You will notice that you have the option to "Save without submitting" or "Save and Submit" the Evaluations.
 The "Submitted" status is part of the RMF Package Workflow that you can assign your Collection, and requires certain conditions to be met.
 The RMF Package Workflow adds additional steps that allow a Collection Owner to Accept or Reject an Evaluators reviews.
 Once a review is Accepted, it is locked from additional manual changes.
      * As you perform reviews, the STIG Checklist panel will update the status columns of each Rule.
 The bar at the bottom of this panel indicates overall status of the checklist.
 The toolbar at the top provides options for filtering the current view of the checklist, and the "Checklist" menu provides various functions, including importing results (in .ckl or XCCDF formats) and exporting results in the .ckl format.
      * These evaluations are summarized and reported in the Reports node of the Nav Tree.
 Findings present just the Open rule evaluations, and can be exported as a spreadsheet or a pseudo-POAM format.
 Status presents an overall summary of evaluations, showing completion statuses and other info.